Brady Black

-Brady Black is a fictional character from Days of Our Lives, an American soap opera on the NBC network.
+Brady Black is a fictional character from Days of Our Lives, an American soap opera on the Peacock streaming service.
 Formerly portrayed by Kyle Lowder, the role of Brady has been portrayed by Eric Martsolf since 2008.
 Martsolf won a Daytime Emmy Award for Outstanding Supporting Actor in a Drama Series in 2014 for his role as Brady.

 Brady is the son of John Black and Isabella Toscano, and the grandson of crime boss Victor Kiriakis.

 Casting

 The character was initially played by Alex, Max, and Dash Lucero from May 1992 to September 1994, and subsequently by Eric and Brandon Billings from October 1994 to July 1999.
 When news broke that the character of Eric Brady would be written out due to Jensen Ackles departing the series, Ken Corday and NBC made the decision to bring a SORAS'd Brady Black to help fill the void of the main focus and be a young hero.
 The character was then re-introduced as an adult with actor Kyle Lowder who debuted on August 21, 2000.

 In September 2005, it was announced that NBC had passed on renewing Lowder's contract with Days of our Lives.
 He last aired September 15, 2005.

 In August 2008, it was announced that Brady would return to the series.
 Former Passions actor Eric Martsolf was cast to bring the character back to Salem.
 He first aired in the role on November 13, 2008.
 In May 2020, Wes Ramsey revealed he previously auditioned for the role of Brady prior to Martsolf's casting.